oemof/tespy/docs/building_blocks/solver.rst

 **Determination check**

 After the reduction is complete, a check will be carried out, if you specified a sufficient number of parameters, meaning the exact number matching the number of equations imposed to the problem.
 TESPy will prompt an error, if you did not provide enough or if you provide too many parameters for your calculation.
+The structural analysis helps locating the defects:
+:py:meth:`~tespy.networks.network.Network.print_structural_analysis` names
-The structural analysis names the specific variables and equations of the under- or over-determined part of the model.
-Since the solver does not run in this case, solve with :code:`init_only=True` to use the inspection methods while you iterate on the specifications.
+the specific variables and equations of the under- or over-determined part of the model and remains available after the error was raised.
+Since the solver does not run in this case, solve with :code:`init_only=True` to use the other inspection methods while you iterate on the specifications.

+A specification error can also hide behind a matching parameter count: if one part of the model is over-determined while another is under-determined, the counts balance but no assignment of equations to variables exists.
+Block-wise solving is not possible then.
+In case the structural defect stems from an incomplete dependency declaration of a custom equation rather than from the specifications, the simultaneous solution can still be attempted with :code:`nw.solve(mode, block_solve=False)`.

 .. note::